Cuijpie/COVID-19-Classification/README.md

-# Data Mining Technique's on COVID-19: Corona Spreading and Recovery
+# Data Mining Techniques on COVID-19: Corona Spreading and Recovery
 With corona virus spreading quickly, we need a scalable solution that tracks realtime COVID-19 outbreak serving the users and the government.
 We use user generated real time data to track and predict further developments of the coronavirus.
 This concerns a number of Amsterdam startups that have joint forces and collaborate with the City of Amsterdam and VU University Amsterdam.

 ## Dependencies